5afe/safe/specs/app_settings/01_main.rst

 Postconditions
 ++++++++++++++

-- User can see app version in way so we know which version they are using.
+- User can see the currently installed app version.

 View Terms of Use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~